SymphonyPlatformSolutions/ecp-examples/AppExamples/EcpOpenSdk/README.md

 Please note that `container` parameter corresponds to a child iframe container id.
 If not provided, the target frame is the main frame.

+Once this `sdk-action` message is posted, ECP responds with a `sdk-resolve` message which indicates wether the action is successful or not.
+This response message payload includes the provided request `id` (`set-stream-id` here) to identify the initial action request.

 ### Sending messages

 To trigger the send message dialog in a frame, post the following message through the main iframe: